YarboJanks/buffered.io/source/_posts/2012-07-10-webmachine-erlydtl-and-riak-part-5.markdown

 The second function, `set_indexes`, is an extended version of `set_index` in that it allows you to set more than one key at a time.
 Instead of a single type/name/value combination it accepts a list of tuples of `{type, name, value}`.

 The third function, `get_index`, is a helper function which is designed to get the value of certain index.
 Note how this function accesses _existing_ metadata via `get_metadata/1` rather than `get_update_metadata/1`.
 This is due to us being interested in an existing index, not in one that is about to be updated when we next save.
-Note that we have to convert the index key from `binary` to a `string` because the proplist keys for the index values are all strings.
 While we're here, we do a converstion of the value to an integer if the index type is an integer.

 This code can be called like so: `UserId = csd_riak:get_index(RiakObj, int, "userid").`